 There are so many different recipes on the internet.
 Some of these recipes talk about letting it sit for 3 weeks.
 Seriously, who plans that far ahead.
 There is another recipe which takes 10 days.
 And 8 days, 7 days.
 I was still on the quest for something shorter because I don’t have a ton of space in my fridge to store something for that long.
 So in the end, I settled for a recipe that required 5 days.
 The reason for the lengthy process is because the purpose of brining the meat is to get the blood out and infuse it with the brine.

 **** NOTE: UNLESS YOU USE SODIUM NITRATE, IT WILL NOT BE PINK****

 I thought I should mention that since most people are accustomed to bright pink corned beef.
 It will be closer to a dusty rose to dull gray color.

 I opted to use store bought pickling spices.
 I was going to make my own, but in the end, I know I will never use some of these ingredients and I don’t want them to go to waste in my pantry.

-Place the meat in a 2-gallon freezer bag (placed in a container so if it leaks it doesn't leak all over your refrigerator), place the brisket in the freezer bag and about 2 quarts of brine, squeezing out the air from the bag before sealing.
-Alternatively you can place the brisket in a large, flat container or pan, and cover with the brine.
+Place the meat in a 2-gallon freezer bag (placed in a container so if it leaks it doesn’t leak all over your refrigerator), place the brisket in the freezer bag and about 2 quarts of brine, squeezing out the air from the bag before sealing.
+Alternatively, you can place the brisket in a large, flat container or pan, and cover with the brine.
 The brine should cover the meat.
 The meat may float in which case you may want to weigh it down with a plate.
 Place in the refrigerator and chill from 5-7 days.
-Every day flip the brisket over, so that all sides get brined equally.
+Flip the brisket over every day, so that all sides get brined equally.